Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 #### RX

+- `rxv` valid signal (`crs_dv` in the diagram above )
+- `rxer` error signal
+- `rxd[1:0]` two data signals

 On the `RX` (reception) side of RMII, we have four pins: two for data, one for data validity, and one to signal that an error has occurred on the line.
 Interestingly, this valid signal isn't a pure data-valid signal but an early data-valid signal, and it's up to our ASIC to read the incoming data and correctly identify when the Ethernet frame data actually starts using the preamble and SFD.
 The valid signal actually asserts asynchronously a few cycles before the start of the preamble but, deasserts synchronously with the end of the Ethernet frame.

 #### TX

+- `txv` valid signal (`txen` in the diagram above )
+- `txd[1:0]` two data signals

 On the `TX` (transmit) side, we only have three signals: two for data and one for valid, with no error signal.
-This makes sense, since the error signal is there to  indicate issues on the medium, and so there is no need for it on the TX side.
+This makes sense, since the error signal is there to  indicate issues on the medium, and since there is no medium between the ASIC and the PHY there is no need for it on the TX side.

 #### Timing

-Lastly the RMII spec outlines the expected timings for interfacing with the PHY chip.
+Lastly the PHY chip's datasheet outlines the expected timings for the interface signals.

 Unlike what my high level overview might have suggested, new data isn’t immediately available at the start of the clock cycle.
 Like in all real hardware there is an internal propagation delay.
 The same goes for how fast the data is allowed to transition after the start of a cycle.
 Because the PHY chip also contains flip-flops and is thus also subject to hold constraints, the previous cycle’s data must remain stable for a certain period of time after the clock edge before the new value can be propagated.